ramazansakin/school-registration-system/README.md

 - docker compose down

-NOTE: If you want to make some changes on source code, then you need to build the code like re/cleaning and installing to export updated .jar file than, you need to run:
+<b>NOTE</b>: If you want to make some changes on source code, then you need to build the code like
+re/cleaning and installing to export updated .jar file than, you need to run:

 - docker compose build